CristianICS/lidar-daynight-comparison/README.md

 3. Classify ground points in each chunk using the Progressive TIN Densification (PTD) algorithm.[^1]
 4. Compute target-level metrics using ground-classified points and GNSS reference height data.

-Target-level statistics are computed using all ground-classified points within a 50 cm radius of each GNSS reference point.
+Target-level statistics are computed using all ground-classified points within a 25, 50, 75 and 100 cm radius of each GNSS reference point.

 [^1]: Progressive TIN Densification (PTD).
 [Axelsson (2000)](https://www.isprs.org/proceedings/xxxiii/congress/part4/111_xxxiii-part4.pdf)